Why UND?

 Accredited through UND’s regional accreditation by the Higher Learning Commission, this is the only Ph.D. in Indigenous Health offered in the U.S. and Canada.

-The program is taught by unprecedented Indigenous Scholars assembled at UND in terms of education, years of experience, scholarship, and diversity.
-The curriculum is available through distance education/interactive video with two 1-week on-site sessions per year, so students can live anywhere and participate in the PhD.
-The program is offered as both an Academic Track and an Applied Track for students interested in either academic roles at universities or applied roles in Indigenous Communities.
+Our program is taught by a variety of scholars.
+The curriculum is available through distance education/interactive video with two 1-week on-site sessions per year, so students can live anywhere and participate in the Ph.D.
+The program is offered as both an Academic Track and an Applied Track for students interested in either academic roles at universities or applied roles in communities.

 All students will complete a Dissertation.
-Research Assistantships will be available to students to work with Indigenous Health Scholars at UND.
-We anticipate that all students will have publishable products upon completion of the PhD, and we will facilitate opportunities to present their work at national and international conferences.
+Research Assistantships will be available to students to work with scholars at UND.
+We anticipate that all students will have publishable products upon completion of the Ph.D., and we will facilitate opportunities to present their work at national and international conferences.